A Restaurant’s Guide to Offering Wine on Self-pour taps

 New Restaurants: If you’re a new restaurant still in the process of being set up, integrating wine on tap can become a seamless part of that process.
 If you decide to move forward with it, you might find that your restaurant naturally begins to build its personality around this unique and distinctive feature.

-Self-Pour Is Than Staff-Pour
+Self-Pour Is Faster More Fun Than Staff-Pour

-How To Wine on Tap
+How To Execute Wine on Tap

-Getting Wine in Bulk
+Purchasing Wine in Bulk

 Cleaning Your Keg

-Any equipment you use in wine service needs to be cleaned, and the keg is absolutely no exception.
+Any equipment you use in wine service needs to get cleaned, and the keg is absolutely no exception.
 Any unwanted bacteria or foreign agents can contaminate and degrade the taste of your kegged wine.
-Most kegs will have an access hatch on top, which, when opened, can be scrubbed and washed with an appropriate cleaning agent.
+Most kegs have an access hatch on top, which, when opened, can be scrubbed and washed with an appropriate cleaning agent.
 The best methods may differ based on what your keg is made of, so talk to your keg provider about this in more detail.

 Filling the Keg with Wine